General transformation neural networks: A class of parametrized functions for high-dimensional function approximation: Introduction

-However, common DNNs are less efficient in approximating certain functions, such as oscillatory functions.
-Recent research has shown that DNNs exhibit spectral biases; namely, in gradient-based training, DNNs tend to initially capture the lower frequencies of the target function, while overlooking higher frequencies.
-The spectral bias, or the frequency principle \cite{Zhi2020,Xu2019}, has been extensively observed through empirical works \cite{Xu2019, Zhi2020, Cao2021, Rahaman2019, Xu2024} and supported by theoretical analyses \cite{Zhi2020,Cao2021,Luo2019,Luo2022,Zhang2021,Bordelon2020,Luo2022_2}.
-Since oscillatory functions usually have higher frequencies, it is difficult to train DNNs on oscillatory problems in practical computations, particularly when the dimension is high.
+However, conventional DNNs are less efficient in approximating some special functions.
+Recent research has shown that DNNs exhibit spectral biases: during gradient-based training, they tend to initially capture the lower frequencies of the target function while overlooking higher ones.
+The spectral bias and the frequency principle have been extensively observed through empirical works \citep{Xu2019,Zhi2020,Cao2021,Rahaman2019,Xu2024} and supported by theoretical analyses \citep{Zhi2020,Cao2021,Luo2019,Luo2022,Zhang2021,Bordelon2020,Luo2022_2}.
+Therefore, it is difficult for DNNs to learn high-frequency functions, oscillatory functions and singular functions, particularly when the dimension is high.

-Comparatively, finite element functions or piecewise linear functions can handle oscillatory functions effectively using denser meshes.
-On every small element, the target function behaves smoothly so that it can be approximated by linear elements.
-Furthermore, to achieve higher accuracy, one can use spectral element functions, which are usually high-degree piecewise polynomials.
-On every element, spectral element functions employ linear combinations of polynomials for approximation, which have a richer class of shape functions than finite elements.
+Comparatively, finite element functions can handle high-frequency functions effectively using dense meshes.
+On each mesh element, the target function behaves smoothly, allowing it to be well approximated by low-order elements such as linear elements.
+To achieve higher accuracy, one can further use spectral element functions, which employ a linear combination of high-degree polynomials for approximation on each mesh element.
+In other words, spectral element functions provide a richer class of shape functions than finite elements, hence having a greater representational capability.